 For some premises known as ‘reduced distance premises’, it is at least 1m whilst for all other premises, it is 2m.

 - Passenger transport service premises (bus stations, train stations, etc);

 A business can move to the reduced 1m distance only if it has ‘mitigation measures’ in place.

-The requirement to collect customer and visitor details in other premises
+The requirement to collect customer and visitor details

 So that the test and protect system can function as effectively as possible the following services should continue to follow guidance from the Scottish Government and collect and store customer details:

 - Tourism and leisure, including theme parks, museums, and cinemas